 Returning applicants are not eligible to apply if they have received an apprenticeship award for three consecutive years; they may reapply after waiting one year.
 First time applicants should have a conversation with WAB staff to discuss eligibility prior to applying.
 Contact: Kaitlyn Berle, Folk Arts Specialist, 608-266-8106.

-To be eligible, all applications must be submitted by the next deadline, March 2019.
+To be eligible, all applications must be submitted by the next deadline, March 1, 2019.
 Submit the electronic application, then print the PDF of the application, obtain all needed signatures, and mail for a postmark no later than the required deadline.
-See the guidelines for details.
+See the guidelines

 Priority is given to apprenticeships that will help ensure the continuation of a traditional folk art in the community where it has value and a traditional place.